Dyson vacuums and air purifiers are up to $200 off at this Memorial Day sale

 Stick vacuums

-One of Dyson's most high-tech vacuums (and they have a few of them), the V11 Torque Drive is unmatched when it comes to suction.
+One of Dyson's most high-tech vacuums (and the brand has a few of them), the V11 Torque Drive is unmatched when it comes to suction.
 Plus, it has three cleaning modes to optimize power and run time for the task at hand.
 You'll also receive a few different tools and heads for the vacuums, so you can successfully get every dust bunny from behind the couch — and then some.

 ___________________________________________________________________________________________